ImpressiveTaste/MakerFaire-LX34070A-Demo-2025/README.md

 - **`InductiveSensorDemo.py`** – PyQt6 version of the resolver signal monitor built with `pyqtgraph`.
 - **`InductiveSensorDemoTk.py`** – Tkinter variant of the resolver demo using `matplotlib` for plotting.
 - **`MotorLogger.py`** – A feature-rich logger that can start/stop the motor, log up to five variables with per-channel scaling and export the data.
-- **`main.c`** – Minimal firmware reading raw sine/cosine values and exposing them, along with the calculated position, via X2Cscope.
-This is the meain.c file running in the dsPIC33CK. for the whole project extract the .zip file provided and open it through mplabXide. the .elf file can also be founf in the project folder in the .dist directory.
+- **`main.c`** – Minimal firmware that samples the LX34070A resolver, normalises the data and publishes it via X2Cscope.
+It also drives quadrature A/B/Z outputs so the board can serve as a resolver-to-encoder converter.
+This is the `main.c` file running on the dsPIC33CK; extract the accompanying project zip and open it in MPLAB X IDE to rebuild.
+The compiled ELF is under the `dist` folder.

 ## Features